Content Audits

 Step #1: Delete or Redirect Low-Performing Pages

-Your first step is to find the donkeys on your site… and get rid of them.
+Your first step in performing a content audit is to find the donkeys on your site… and get rid of them.

 In other words: